esm-dev/modern-monaco/README.md

 [TODO]

-### Lite Mode
+### Lite Module

-The `lite` sub-module of `modern-monaco` allows you to use a lightweight version of the library without the built-in grammars and LSP providers for HTML, CSS, JavaScript/TypeScript, and JSON.
+The `modern-monaco/lite` sub-module allows you to use a lightweight version of the library without the built-in grammars and LSP providers for HTML, CSS, JavaScript/TypeScript, and JSON.

 ```js
 import { lazy } from "modern-monaco/lite";